 1. Government Furnished Equipment (GFE)

 GFE is not permanently removed without written permission from the contracting officer.
-Equipment may be checked out for short periods of time if the following conditions are met:
+Equipment may be checked out temporarily if the following conditions are met:

-Removal is essential to the research being conducted.
+Removal is essential to the research being conducted

-Repair or testing of the equipment.
+Repair or testing of the equipment

-Return to the U.S. government.
+Return to the U.S. government

-Written receipt is signed by the person removing the equipment and retained on file by the project director.
+Written receipt is signed by the person removing the equipment and retained on file by the project director

-Inventory record is updated to the new location by the project director or by Inventory personnel.
+Inventory record is updated to the new location by the project director or by inventory personnel

-All government property being shipped for repair or testing to another research location, or returned to the U.S. government, is shipped either on a Government Bill of Lading or paid by contract/grant funds.
+All government property being shipped for repair or testing to another research location or returned to the U.S. government is shipped either on a Government Bill of Lading or paid by contract/grant funds.
 Equipment is insured if paid by contract/grant funds for full value.
-All shipping documents are annotated "Government-Owned Property."
+All shipping documents are annotated "Government Owned Property."

-Proper care shall be taken to ensure that all government-owned property being moved from one location to another is protected from damage through the use of proper packing, special crates or coverings, and adequate use of handling equipment (fork lifts, etc.).
-Standard safety procedures are utilized in all instances.
+Proper care shall be taken to ensure that all government-owned property being moved from one location to another is protected from damage through the use of proper packing, special crates or coverings, and adequate use of handling equipment (forklifts, etc.) Standard safety procedures are utilized in all instances.

 2. University Equipment

 For any property that is checked out, kept at someone’s home, or housed out in the field and not on campus, a checkout log or off-campus form must be completed and kept by the department in addition to any other departmental liability forms.
 For an example of the information required on a checkout log or off-campus form, refer to Inventory’s Equipment Located off Campus sample form.
-This sample form or equivalent is required to be kept by departments for all equipment kept off campus.
+Departments must keep this sample form or equivalent for all equipment kept off campus.
+Please refer to 16.3 B. Annual Physical Inventory for the required timeline for providing this information.

 D. Maintenance of Equipment